Application Rationalization Approach Tool How to Compile a List of Applications

 B) The application of computer software to automate or support certain activities, tasks, processes, products, and services.

 In my opinion, it would be wise to name applications software applications if it is, so it is more clear we are dealing with software.
-Because if you state only application, you do not say what is applied.
+If you state only the application, you do not say what is applied.

 Why should we make certain software applications part of the list?

-First of all, it is important to uniquely identify applications, so there is no miscommunication about what is what.
-So if you compile a list of all applications, in other words, creating your application portfolio, you will first focus on identifying the applications.
-Later on, you will spend time inventorying all their important attributes to create an application passport or an application dossier that you use to look for rationalization options.
+First of all, it is important to identify applications uniquely so there is no miscommunication about what is what.
+So, if you compile a list of all applications, in other words, creating your application portfolio, you will first focus on identifying the applications.
+Later on, you will spend time inventorying all their important attributes to create an application passport or dossier to look for rationalization options.

-Suppose in the organization there are hundreds of thousands of excel sheets that are used as financial applications, financial reports, and import/export files of financial systems.
-But you have also got professional financial software, reporting software, and a service bus, so you might want the excel sheets to be part of the list of potential applications to rationalize.
+Suppose in the organization hundreds of thousands of Excel sheets are used as financial applications, financial reports, and import/export files of financial systems.
+However, you also have professional financial software, reporting software, and a service bus, so you might want the Excel sheets to be part of the list of potential applications to rationalize.

 Where to look to find applications?